anaxqx/PPS-Ctrl/README.md

 # PPS-Ctrl: Controllable Sim-to-Real Translation for Colonoscopy Depth Estimation

-🚧 **This repository is under construction.
+🚧 **This repository is currently under construction, and we are continually developing and refining the method.
 Check back soon for updates!** 🚧

 🚧 **We will provide updated complete version of code and checkpoints upon paper acceptance** 🚧